draftingsolutions876/draftingsolutions876.github.io/README.md

 ## About Me
 Hi, I'm **Andrew**, an experienced Civil Engineer and Draftsman with several years of experience in designing and drafting precise, detailed engineering and architectural plans.
-I specialiaze in Revit, Civil 3D, and AutoCAD delivering high quality drawings that meet project specifications and deadlines.
+I am committed to delivering accurate, high-quality drawings that align with project requirements, standards, and timelines.

 ---